AntonsRuberts/AntonsRuberts.github.io/_posts/2020-05-10-causalml-test.md

 ate_x, ate_x_lb, ate_x_ub = learner_x.estimate_ate(X=X, treatment=treatment, y=y, p = prop_scores[:, 1])
 print(ate_x, ate_x_lb, ate_x_ub)
 ```
-The output should be that the average effect of our change is about 0.0, meaning that there is **no clear effect** of our experiment on the propensity to convert.
-This is in contrast to simply comparing the means of treatment and control groups.
+The output should be that the average effect of our change is about 0.0.
+This means that there is **no clear effect** of our experiment on the propensity to convert which is in contrast to our previous conclusion.

 ## Summary
 Overall, our initial conclusion that the change has negative effect was wrong.
 We were able to get a more unbiased estimate of treatment effect using X meta-learner from CausalML package.
 Let me know your thoughts and if you want me to cover any other topics in testing and causal inference.